Derrick Goh

-Derrick Goh Soon Hee (吴顺喜 (Wú Shùnxǐ); born 1968) is a Singaporean politician and banker.
-A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Nee Soon Link division of Nee Soon GRC since 2020.
+Derrick Goh Soon Hee (吴顺喜 (Wú Shùnxǐ); born 4 July 1968) is a Singaporean banker and former politician.
+A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Nee Soon Link division of Nee Soon Group Representation Constituency from 2020 to 2025.

 Early life and education

 Goh was born into a family of three siblings.
 He graduated from Nanyang Technological University with a Bachelor of Accountancy (with Honours) in 1992.
 Goh obtained a Master of Business Administration (with Honours) in Finance at The Wharton School in 2006 under a scholarship from American Express (Amex).

 Career

 Goh spent more than ten years at American Express, and was based in London and New York.
 Goh joined DBS Bank in 2008, and was its Chief Operating Officer for Institutional Banking Group before becoming the head of its subsidiary, POSB Bank, on 1 October 2012.
 On 9 March 2016, Goh became the managing director and regional head of DBS Treasures Private Client and DBS Treasures.
 He became the managing director and the head of audit at DBS Bank at the start of 2018.

+In 2025, DBS Bank appointed Goh as group chief operating officer (COO), a newly created role in the bank.
+As group COO, Goh is in charge of the bank’s operations and transformation divisions, and join its executive committee.

 Since 2013, Goh has been volunteering as a district councillor with the South West Community Development Council.